byrokrat/banking/README.md

 --------------------------------
 When processing a raw account number the following rules apply:

-1. Spaces are ignored.
+1. Spaces are removed.
-1. Left side zeros are ignored.
+1. Left side zeros are removed.
 1. An optional `,` delimiter between clearing and serial numbers may be used.
-1. An optional `-` delimiter may be used before check digits.
+1. Other characters then digits and `,` are ignored.

-The following formats are all valid (and considered equal)
+The following formats are all valid (and considered equal):

-    14053542562
-    1405,3542562
-    1405,354256-2
-    1405,354 256-2
+    91501111134
+    9150,1111134
+    9150,111113-4
+    9150,111 113-4

 ### Clearing number check digits for Swedbank accounts

 Swedbank account numbers with clearing numbers starting with `8` may specify a fifth clearing number check digit.
-The clearing number check digit is optional, but if present a `,` must be used to mark where the clearing number ends and the serial number begins.
+The clearing number check digit is optional, but if present the parser will use it to validate the clearing number.

-The following formats are valid (and equal)
+The following formats are valid (and equal):

     81050,744202466
     8105-0,744202466

+> Please note that if the clearing check digit is `0` and no `,` is used to
+> separate the clearing and serial numbers the parser may not understand that
+> the `0` is part of the clearing number, resulting in data loss.
+For this
+> reason it is a good habit to always use a `,` to separate the clearing and
+> serial numbers.

 Parsing Bankgiro and PlusGiro accounts
 --------------------------------------
-> **NOTE:** When parsing Bankgiro or PlusGiro account numbers without delimiters
-> always whitelist the expected format before parsing.

 The `-` delimiter is optional when parsing Bankgiro and PlusGiro account numbers.
 When omitted it may not be possible determine if the raw number is indeed a Bankgiro or PlusGiro account number: `5805-6201` is a valid Bankgiro number and `5805620-1` is a valid PlusGiro number.

 This issue is resolved by using the dedicated factories `BankgiroFactory` and `PlusgiroFactory` instead of the regular `AccountFactory`.